ustwo/emotive-ai-playground/README.md

 ## API

-Scripts within the `/api` directory are run by Vercel as an API endpoint in Node. `openai.js` is used to handle requests to OpenAI's Completions API and is accessible at `emotive-ai.ustwo.com/openai`.
+Scripts within the `/netlify/functions` directory are run by Netlify as an API endpoint in Node. `openai.js` is used to handle requests to OpenAI's Completions API and is accessible at `emotive-ai.ustwo.com/openai`.

-Our OpenAI API key is securely stored in Vercel and accessed only by this function.
+Our OpenAI API key is securely stored in Netlify and accessed only by this function.

 ---